Residential Code of Student Conduct - CSU Northridge

 - Alcoholic beverages and glass bottles are prohibited.

 - All events within the pool area must be registered and approved by the Residential Life Offices at least 48 hours prior to the event.

-- All visitors must be registered, in accordance to the Visitation policy.
-All visitors must be accompanied by the resident host at all times.
+- All visitors must be registered, in accordance to the Visitation Policy.
+All visitors must be accompanied by the resident host at all times and wear guest wristbands.

 - Minors must be accompanied by adults at all times.

 - Courtesy hours must be observed at all times.

 - No diving, running or general horseplay is allowed at any time around or in the pool and surrounding areas.